Post

 Actual resolution and default scaled resolution on the MacBook Air M1.

-1. Record 1280 by 720 portion: With DPR 16/9, the resolution of the recording would be 2275 by 1280, which is less than what you get when you record on the LG Ultra HD but still better than Full HD.
+1. Record a 1280 by 720 portion: With a DPR of 16/9, the recording’s resolution would be 2275 by 1280, which is lower than what you get with the LG Ultra HD but still better than Full HD.

-2. Record 1440 by 810 portion: This is the largest 16:9 area that fits on the MacBook Air M1 built-in display (using default scaled resolution).
-With DPR 16/9, the resolution of the recording would be 2560 by 1440 (Quad HD, but not 4K).
-Hence, on a MacBook Air M1's built-in display, you cannot record a 4K screencast.
+2. Record a 1440 by 810 portion: This is the largest 16:9 area that fits on the MacBook Air M1 built-in display (using the default scaled resolution).
+With a DPR of 16/9, the recording’s resolution would be 2560 by 1440 (Quad HD, not 4K).
+Therefore, on a MacBook Air M1’s built-in display you cannot record a 4K screencast.

 When you record a portion of your screen, you must place and size windows inside the recording area.
-I manage windows with Raycast's window management extension, which makes placing windows on a desktop a breeze.
-But, window placement is relative to the entire desktop, and thus, window managers are not suitable for placing windows inside a recording area.
+I manage windows with Raycast’s window management extension, which makes placing windows on a desktop a breeze.
+However, window placement is relative to the entire desktop, so window managers are not suitable for placing windows precisely inside a recording area.

 Record full screen 16:9 on a MacBook’s built-in display